node-machine/rttc/README.md

 ##### .parseHuman(stringFromHuman, [_typeSchema_=`undefined`], [_unsafeMode_=`false`])

-Parse a human-readable string (typically entered by a human into some kind of UI or CLI application) and return a buest guess at the JavaScript value it represents.
+Parse a human-readable string (typically entered by a human into some kind of UI or CLI application) and return a best guess at the JavaScript value it represents.

 + If provided, `typeSchema` will be used to make a more educated guess.
 If you are calling `parseHuman()` in order to parse a string that was generated using `stringifyHuman()`, then be sure to use the same type schema.
 + If the `unsafeMode` flag is enabled, lamda functions will be hydrated.